 Katharina: It is important to listen to your gut feeling and intuition.
 For the most part it is right.
 That is something learnt through experience.
 Every new project initiates a relationship with another person, you soon known whether the relationship fits and when it doesn’t.

-To what extent has departure supported you with your projects?
+To what extent has the Vienna Business Agency supported you with your projects?

 Katharina: It provoked us to start actively thinking about founding the company, seeking advice from experts, and making thoughtful decisions.
 As all these economic things are not really fun, it was really great to receive help in that particular department.
 Obviously we also received a lot more attention through the funding – especially in Austria.
 The money was used mainly for tests and material trials for ‘the idea of a tree’ and the first prototypes of our ‘reversed volumes’ bowls.